The New England Fellowship:

-The shorter Summer fellowship is unpaid.
+The shorter Summer Fellowship, but fellows get free admittance to Our Climate's Summer Policy Camp.
 Spring and Fall Fellows receive a stipend of $500.

 New England Fellows must either live or study in New England.
 Candidates in states with active carbon pricing campaigns (MA, RI, and VT) are especially encouraged to apply.

 Fellows will conduct their weekly work from their home or campus communities, collaborate remotely by videoconference, and will occasionally attend larger events in central locations that they help to organize.